pulumi/pulumi-tool-cdk-importer/README.md

 Usage of pulumi-tool-cdk-importer:
   -import-file string
-    	Write the Pulumi bulk import file produced from the CloudFormation stack to this path instead of mutating Pulumi state -keep-import-state
+    	Write the Pulumi bulk import file produced from the CloudFormation stack to this path instead of mutating Pulumi state -import
+    	Import resources into the currently selected Pulumi stack (requires -cdk-app; can be combined with -import-file) -keep-import-state
     	Retain the temporary local backend used when generating an import file (defaults to removing it) -local-stack-file string